CultureAsData-UIUC/is310-spring-2026-group-2/mass-digitization-and-digital-libraries/README.md

 - Jesus Vazquez: Formatted github repo and README.md, located one poem in HathiTrust, analyzed OCR quality, and compared dataset context to original page.
 - Javier Martinez: Reformatted Part 1 and completed one full poem analysis addressing all questions.
 - Charles Cantrell: Located poem from Hennessey dataset on HathiTrust, did OCR analysis, discussed section formatting for group portioning with Jesus.
-- Hongli Peng: Located poem from Hennessey dataset on HathiTrust, did OCR analysis, did first two parts of part 2
+- Hongli Peng: Located poem from Hennessey dataset on HathiTrust, did OCR analysis, did 1-4 parts of part 2